Acrimony with Russian air cargo customer doesn’t threaten Boeing’s dominance in freighter market

 Triumph Group, the sole supplier of the 747’s fuselage panels, has committed to providing panels only for the remaining backlog, and in a teleconference with Wall Street analysts last week said it will close the two plants producing those parts by the end of the year.

-The 747 is uniquely attractive to big cargo companies because it was designed with an upper deck “hump” so that the entire nose of the airplane can swing upwards to leave a gaping opening through which unusually large items can be loaded.
+The 747 is uniquely attractive to big cargo companies because it was designed with an upper deck “hump” so that the entire nose of the airplane can swing upward to leave a gaping opening through which unusually large items can be loaded.

 Horst said a group of cargo operators approached Boeing within the last couple of years to discuss a potential large order that could keep the 747 line going.